 We firmly believe that education is the key to social mobility – but educational inequality starts early and cannot be solved in the classroom alone.

-There are over 700,000 young carers across the UK, sometimes having to care for family members when they should be at school
+There are approximately 800,000 young carers across the UK, sometimes having to care for family members when they should be at school.

 Over 2 million children in the UK today are estimated to be living in difficult family circumstances.
 Our monitoring has identified that the vulnerable children and young people we work with are: